This article has links to products and services we love, which we may make commission from.

 This train route is one of the most scenic routes in the world.

-Make sure you have your camera ready as you cross the Glenfinnan Viaduct, which is famous in Harry Potter films.
+Make sure your camera is ready as you cross the Glenfinnan Viaduct, which is famous in Harry Potter films.

-You will be picked up by the coach in Fort William, and the drive back to Edinburgh takes you through Glen Coe.
+The coach will pick you up in Fort William, and the drive back to Edinburgh will take you through Glen Coe.

 You will be spoilt for choice when deciding what photographs to take!